OpenCashDAO/contracts/README.md

     - [VoteNFT](#votenft)
 4. [FAQs](#faqs)

-### Upgradable Project

-The DAO is responsible for upgrading the project's functionality.
-It does so by managing the AuthorizedThreadNFTs that exist within the project's controller contract.

-The upgradable project follows a pattern what I call it a 'star contract composition' pattern.
-It has a central control and storage contract with 1 or more authorizedThreadNFTs. (utxos) that

-In order for a project to be upgradable, it must fullfil the following requirements:

-1. The project must hold an AuthorizedThreadNFT with the following commitment pattern:
-  - `category`: projectCategory
-  - `commitment`: 39 bytes < proposalID >< threadCount >< proposedScriptHash >

-2. It must have a function `useAuthorizedThread` that must be used in any transaction by the DAO's controller contract.

-3. It must have a function `call` that makes use of the authorizedThreadNFTs to manage it's own functionality.

 ### DAO contracts

-DAO is a system of 4 contracts where the controller is the main contract that is part of every transaction that happens in the DAO.
+DAO is a system of 4 contracts where the Controller.cash is the main contract that is part of every transaction that happens in the DAO.

 #### Controller.cash
 The Controller contract functions as the control and storage hub for the DAO.
+It holds DAO's [AuthorizedThreadNFTs](#authorizedthreadnfts), [ProposalCounterNFTs](#proposalcounternft) and [MintingNFTs](#mintingnfts), [VoteProposalNFTs](#voteproposalnfts) and [TimeProposalNFTs](#timeproposaltnft)

 Constructor:
   - `daoCategory`: The category of the DAO NFTs.